GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer-helm.md

 ### Application API version

 As of this writing, we use `v1beta1`.
-If you change the version if the application resource, you __must__ update the schema as well.
+If you change the version of the application resource, you __must__ update the schema as well.

 ```yaml
 # schema.yaml